ECE3400-Team14/Team-14-Website/docs/Labs/Lab1.md

 [insert random movement video]

-Since we made sure each function works, we moved on to having the robot move a specific pattern, like a square or a figure-8.
+Since we made sure each function works, we moved on to having the robot move in a specific pattern, like a square or a figure-8.
 At this point, we had yet to install line sensors for our robot, thus the only way for it to move in a specific pattern was to hard code the delays between movements into the program.
 After testing different delay time, we achieved an accuracy that we were satisfied with.
 ```cpp
 void forwardOneBlcok(){
   forward();